MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-with-secure-virtual-wan-with-global-reach.md

 ### Internet connectivity

 This section focuses only on how to provide internet connectivity to Azure-native resources in a virtual network and in a Azure VMware Solution private cloud.
-For more information, see [Internet access concepts for Azure VMware Solution](/azure/azure-VMware/concepts-design-public-internet-access).
+For more information, see [Internet connectivity design considerations](/azure/azure-VMware/concepts-design-public-internet-access).
 You can use the following options to provide internet connectivity to Azure VMware Solution.

 - *Option 1:* Azure-hosted internet service
 - *Option 2:* Azure VMware Solution-managed SNAT